SisyphusIsntHappy/awesome-conf/README.md

-I missed the point that's where.
+I missed the part where.